 I earned my BS degree at UCSD in Animal Physiology and Neuroscience, wanting to become a vet.
 Putting myself through college with bills piling up, I decided I didn’t really want to go to school 5 more years, so I decided to look elsewhere for what I could do with animals.
 I was fortunate enough to become an animal keeper at the San Diego Zoo.
 What an awesome experience it was.
 I cared for and trained many animals from apes to bears, big cats to river otters.
 I shared my knowledge with the Zoo visitors by giving tours and presentations and wrote articles for the Zoo News magazine.
 I worked at the Zoo for 15 years, eventually becoming a Senior Keeper.

 While I was still working at the San Diego Zoo, I met my husband Mike.
 He’s the one who brought me back into horses.
 In 1995 we bought a small ranch outside of San Diego and settled into the country life, but we didn’t have any horses.
 He had ridden horses as a kid, but never owned one.
 To make a long story short, we bought a couple of young horses and started raising them on our own.
 A friend or ours had Pat’s Western Horseman book and let us borrow it.
 We read it cover-to-cover and applied what we learned on our young horses.
 We found the web site, contacted a “Level Two” instructor (back then there weren’t that many instructors around), passed our level one and got our Red Strings.

-I love every minute I get to spend teaching students to be perfect partners with their horses.
+The last two years my new Challenge is Working Equitation.
+It is a wonderful sport with 4 events; dressage, ease of handling, speed, and cattle.
+2019 Panadero and I got 4th in Nationals.
+I have gotten permission to teach intro to Working Equitation which fits right up Parelli’s alley.I love every minute I get to spend teaching students to be perfect partners with their horses.
 I am so blessed to have this be my profession.
 Horses are amazing creatures that have been put on this earth to teach us so many things about ourselves.
 Like Tom Dorrance once said “the outside of a horse is good for the inside of the human”.
-Mike and I live on our ranch in Valley Center, California.
-We have recently purchased a second piece of property that we hope to build up to our dream ranch with horsemanship students.
+Mike and I live on our ranch in Valley Center, (San Diego county), California.
 We have a few horses here and are lucky to both enjoy them together.